cea-hpc/wi4mpi/doc/source/developer_guide.rst

    -  c2f\_f2c.c:
-   -  lib\_empty.c: Empty file to create empty Libraries made to remplace the one from MPI use for the compilation
+   -  lib\_empty.c: Empty file to create empty Libraries made to replace the one from MPI use for the compilation
    -  test\_generation\_wrapper.c: contain all C MPI function within WI4MPI which deal with the translation
    -  wrapper.c: contain all the Fortran MPI function within WI4MPI